Pitch to win: A step-by-step guide

-Try and align the film with a key creative.
-Getting a respected and well-known director or on-screen performer attached will immediately make your project more attractive.
+Align the film with a key creative: a respected and well-known director or on-screen performer.
+This will immediately make your project more attractive.

-Additionally, letters of intention from festival programmers and other industry players are very beneficial.
-They act as reference letters for your pitch.
+Additionally, letters of intention from festival programmers and other industry players will help to boost credibility by acting as references for your pitch.

-This will provide credibility and allow you to market your film a lot easier.
+This will make marketing your film a lot easier.

-And that’s it.
-Your pitch is ready.
+Your pitch is now ready.
 Of course, it isn’t as simple as just following these steps.
 If you don’t have the right vision, and can’t implement it properly, you won’t succeed.